-9.7 Wrap Up/Closing 5/90
+9.7 WRAP UP / CLOSING (1/90)

-Thanks again for all of your ideas, feedback, and commitment to the chapter.
+Thanks again for all your ideas, feedback, and commitment to the chapter.
 We need all of you for the Fraternity to continue to move forward.
 I appreciate you being here today!

-Collect the recorded responses from each group and the list of consensus ideas.
+Collect the recorded responses from the group.
 This information will need to be shared with the committee or individuals responsible for completing the chapter's final submission after the session to assist them in their planning for the future.